Head Of Children’s Services

 Applicants must clearly demonstrate the essential qualifications to be given further consideration.
 Please ensure that preferred language for assessment is identified on your resume.

-TECHNICAL COMPETENCIES: The successful candidate will possess the following technical competencies: Knowledge of relevant laws, judicial process, procedures and legal precedents and ability to use Office Technology/software.
+TECHNICAL COMPETENCIES: The successful candidate will possess the following technical competencies: Presentation Skills; Specialized Subject Matter Expertise and Knowledge; Written Communication.

 As per the Civil Service Act, candidates registered with the Equal Employment Opportunity Program and veterans, who demonstrate they are among the most qualified, shall be given preference at the time of appointment.